-- you'll probably have a limited number of sessions - depending on the contract your employer has with the EAP, your line manager may need to be told that you're seeing a therapist.
-This should be explained at the start of counselling so you can choose whether to continue.
+- you'll probably have a limited number of sessions - depending on the contract your employer has with the EAP, your line manager may need to be told that you're seeing a therapist and this should be explained at the start of counselling so you can choose whether to continue.
+However, this may also be considered an advantage, for example, having time off work to attend the therapy, needing workload adjusted or a reduced working pattern for a period of time.